Leigh Matthews: Playing career

-Hawthorn Football Club
+Hawthorn

-Matthews played his junior football at the Chelsea Football Club.
-He joined Hawthorn in January 1969, aged sixteen and having already played senior suburban football.
+1960s

-Part of a footballing family, Matthews' brother Kelvin played 155 games at Hawthorn and Geelong.
-Matthews made his senior debut for the Hawks in round 16 of the 1969 season against Melbourne as a forward pocket, crumbing around the feet of Hawthorn's champion full forward, Peter Hudson.
+Matthews joined Hawthorn in January 1969, aged sixteen and having already played senior suburban football.
+He made his senior debut for the Hawks in Round 16 of the 1969 season against Melbourne as a forward pocket, crumbing around the feet of Hawthorn's champion full forward, Peter Hudson.
 Matthews kicked a goal with his first kick and went on to kick at least one goal in each of his five games that year, winning the club's Best First Year Player award.
 By midway through 1970, Matthews had earned a regular place in the team as a rover rotating forward.
 He was immediately impressive, kicking 20 goals from 16 games for the season.